 - Family therapy – Healing and support for the whole family unit

-- Health and wellness – Yoga, physical exercise, nutrition training, and other services to help you heal in body and mind
+- Holistic therapy – Yoga, physical exercise, nutrition training, and other services to help you heal in body and mind

 - Adventure therapy – Fun connection with your therapy community through group activities like surfing, hiking, and snowboarding

 Westwind Recovery® will meet you where you are and partner with you on your journey toward a substance-free life.
-If you have questions about our services or if you would like to schedule an appointment, call us today at 855.340.8832.
+If you have questions about our services or if you would like to schedule an appointment, call us today.
 In our Los Angeles treatment center, you’ll find the support and high-quality treatment programs you need to heal.